JoeBlackSci/SAHDA/README.md

 > **Overview:** Workflow tool designed identify and analyse genes of interest within small haplotype genomes.
 The workflow will assemble haploid genomes *de novo* from short paired-end reads, create a local BLAST database and query genes of interest.
 Where genes of interest are detected, a multiple alignment is performed for each gene.

+>**Citation:** This workflow has been adapted and improved from this publication: McDonald MC, Renkin M, Spackman M, et al. Rapid Parallel Evolution of Azole Fungicide Resistance in Australian Populations of the Wheat Pathogen Zymoseptoria tritici.
+Appl Environ Microbiol.
+2019;85(4):e01908-18.
+Published 2019 Feb 6. doi:10.1128/AEM.01908-18

 ## Contents
 1. Method
     1. Inputs